willdurand/willdurand.github.io/_posts/2012-01-24-designing-a-software-by-naming-things.markdown

 [Symfony2](http://www.github.com/symfony/symfony) naming in my own projects.

-By following these advices, you'll build a software with a **better separation of concerns**, and each component will be decouplate, and will own its own logic, nothing more.
+By following these advices, you'll build a software with a **better separation of concerns**, and each component will be decouple, and will own its own logic, nothing more.
 That way, you'll be able to unit test your application without any effort.
 And, as you have a good separation of concerns, each unit test can cover a use case.